 To have email receipts automatically uploaded to the app, you’ll first need to set up a unique Receipt Email ID (email address) by clicking ‘Create Receipt Email’ from the app landing page.
 You can then provide this email address when you make in-store or online purchases.
 If you have a receipt sent to your personal email, simply forward it to your Receipt Email ID to have it automatically uploaded.
 NOTE: There is no inbox for your Receipt Email ID – it’s just a personal ID used solely for collecting electronic receipts.

 Yes!
-When you tap the Add Receipt button on the landing page (‘+’) you will see the option to select a photo from your phone’s photo gallery – this will appear at the bottom left of your screen on an iPhone or in the top menu bar on an Android device.
+When you tap the Add Receipt button on the landing page (‘+’) you will see the option to select a photo from your phone’s photo gallery – this will appear at the bottom left of your screen on an Apple iPhone or in the top menu bar on an Android device.
+Apple and iPhone are registered trademarks of Apple Inc. Android is a trademark of Google LLC.

 Notes and tags are only visible in ‘Edit’ mode.
 Click on a receipt then select the ‘Edit’ button from the bottom menu bar to view, add, and edit notes and tags.